sman591/homebridge-lg-thinq-ac/README.md

 3. **Add platform to config.json**
     * *I highly recommend using [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) to make these changes*
+    * Add the appropriate country & language code for your account
     * Add the following to your config (or merge with the `platforms` array if it exists):

     ```